 The metrics that interest your C-Suite are very specific — but you’re probably not reporting them

-The old way: To justify CX investment is to use traditional CX metrics
+The old way: Justify CX investments using traditional CX metrics

-Each year, Customer Experience executives submit budget requests for their planned CX initiatives for the coming year.
-In justifying their requests, they use terminology associated with the favoured CX metrics for their business.
-These could be increases to customer satisfaction (CSAT), net promoter score (NPS), customer effort score (CES) or any other CX metrics their company favours.
+Each year, customer experience executives submit budgets for planned CX initiatives for the coming year.
+In justifying these requests, the terminology used is associated with the CX metrics favoured by their business.
+These could be increases to customer satisfaction (CSAT), net promoter score (NPS), reduced customer effort score (CES) or other CX metrics their company favours.

-Whilst the CX executives are focused on CX metrics, the CEO and C-suite are more interested in the top-level business outcomes like revenue, customer numbers and improved profitability.
+Whilst the CX executives are focused on CX metrics, the CEO and C-suite are more interested in top-level business outcomes like revenue, customer numbers and improved profitability and the link between the two is not always obvious.

 An example initiative might look like this:

 We are improving the onboarding process to make it easier for new customers.
 The expected outcome is that we will improve new customer satisfaction by 21%.

-In this example, new customer satisfaction is a positive outcome because it will lead to happier customers, who will spend more and be loyal and loyal customers improve customer lifetime value which relates to business outcomes like increased revenue and customer numbers, but it is quite a few dots for the C-suite to connect.
+In this example, improving the onboarding process will increase new customer satisfaction which is a positive outcome and will lead to happier customers, who will spend more and be loyal and loyal customers improve customer lifetime value which relates to business outcomes like increased revenue and customer numbers, but that is quite a few dots for the C-suite to connect.

-If your initiative doesn’t connect those dots and promise business outcomes like increased customer numbers or revenue growth or improved profit, then it is not likely your initiative will be seen as a priority for the business.
+If your initiative promises improvements to traditional CX metrics rather than improvements in business outcomes like customer numbers or revenue or profit, then it is not likely your initiative will be seen as a priority for the business.

 The new way: CX initiative directly delivering business outcomes and CX metrics